Kaiden-AC/iOS6-5C/index.md

 `/sbin/newfs_hfs -s -v Data -J -P -b 4096 -n a=4096,c=4096,e=4096 /dev/disk0s1s2`<br>

 ## Extracting RootFS
-Mount the System partition<br>
+Mount the new partitions<br>
 `mount_hfs /dev/disk0s1s1 /mnt1`<br>

-Extract the RootFS tar over SSH<br>
-`cat fw.tar | ssh -p 6414 root@localhost "cd /mnt1; tar xvf -"`<br>
-*Note: If you get an error, you may have to add -oHostKeyAlgorithms=+ssh-dss after the port number*<br>

-After that completes, we need to move files to the Data partition, first mount the Data partition<br>
 `mount_hfs /dev/disk0s1s2 /mnt2`<br>

-Now move files from /private/var<br>
+On macOS open another Terminal window and extract the RootFS tar over SSH<br>
+`cat fw.tar | ssh -p 6414 -oHostKeyAlgorithms=+ssh-dss root@localhost "cd /mnt1; tar xvf -"`<br>
+*Note: When asked for a password, enter "alpine" as the password*<br>

-`mv -v /mnt1/private/var/* /mnt2`<br>
+After that completes, we need to move files to the Data partition, back on your device run `mv -v /mnt1/private/var/* /mnt2`<br>

-We need to edit fstab to use the new partitions, on macOS run<br>
+We need to edit fstab to use the new partitions, back on macOS run<br>
-`scp -P 6414 root@localhost:/mnt1/private/etc/fstab ./fstab`<br>
+`scp -P 6414 -oHostKeyAlgorithms=+ssh-dss root@localhost:/mnt1/private/etc/fstab ./fstab`<br>
-*Note: If you get an error, you may have to add -oHostKeyAlgorithms=+ssh-dss after the port number*<br>
+*Note: When asked for a password, enter "alpine" as the password*<br>

 Open it in nano, in macOS run<br>
 `nano fstab`<br>